Tips for Travelling Solo in Madagascar

 From doing some research online she could only find one hostel in the whole of the country, and no clear travelled route.
 Was it not a thing to do?

-Here Jennifer shares her experience of travelling alone in Madagascar with some top tips if you are thinking about doing something similar...
+In this article Jennifer shares her experience of travelling independently in Madagascar with some top tips if you are thinking about doing something similar...

 Deciding to Go to Madagascar

-I accepted in booking this trip, that I would probably be spending a lot of time alone.
+I accepted in booking this trip, that I would probably be spending a lot of time alone, especially compared to booking an organised Madagascar tour for example.
 As I was now mentally prepared for it, I decided that it would be ok.
 I’d read books, I’d draw, who knows, maybe I’d even write a book (I didn’t).
 I would have to deal with being lost and not being understood without being able to fall back on a group, and without being able to laugh about it with them afterwards.
 But that would be my adventure.